zhouyu0/note/english/day_100/day_16.md

 49. What will a well-programmed robot do when facing an unusual situation?
-D

 A) Keep a distance from possible dangers.